Foot odor can be very unpleasant and embarrassing. Many people describe it as a cheesy or vinegary smell that sticks to

 Salt Water: Using ½ cup of kosher salt for every quart of water, soak your feet for approximately twenty minutes each day.
 Do not rinse your feet after removing them from the water.
 Instead, dry them thoroughly and go about your day.

 Bleach: Use bleach with caution; it has the potential to over-dry your feet and skin.
-Add two tbsp of bleach to a gallon of warm water and soak your feet in the solution for five to ten minutes a day for one week.
+Add two tablespoons of bleach to a gallon of warm water and soak your feet in the solution for five to ten minutes a day for one week.
 If you find this solution dries your skin too much, try adding a little baby oil to it before soaking.

 Sodium Bicarbonate: This is a fancy word for baking soda.
 Add 1 tbsp of baking soda for every quart of water.
 This solution makes it difficult for bacteria to grow.

 Questions to Ask Your Doctor

 Here are some questions you may want to ask your doctor about foot odor:

 - What is causing my feet to smell?

 - How long will it take to see results after treatment starts?

 - What symptoms other than the odor should I watch for that may indicate that treatment is not working or that another problem is developing?

 - At what point will we consider surgery?

 - What foods in my diet may be causing the odor?

 - What foods might help to eliminate the odor?